ingvarhk/HIKos/readme.md

 ## Download, install and setup
 HIKos can be booted on a virtual machine(VMware, VirtualBox etc.) or on real/physical hardware.
 The second option is a bit riscy, so i would reccomend booting it on a virtual machine.
 Here is what you will need:

--The .iso image.
-Download [here](https://google.com) -A virtual machine
+- The .iso image.
+Download [here](https://google.com)
--
+- A virtual machine

 ![](http://ingvar.hahnkristensen.dk/assets/screenshot2.PNG)